Part 3: Apply Gold Leaf

 Cut and lay the pieces one at a time, so as to make sure each succeeding piece will fit properly.

-15 Wet the bole
+15 | Wet the bole |

-Wetting the bole is necessary to activatewet the bole
+Wetting the bole is necessary to activate

-the gelatin in the bole, which is what adheres the gold to the gesso.
+the gelatin in the bole, which is what adheres

 In a cup, mix three ounces of water with ½ ounce of ethyl alcohol.
 Dip a round brush into the alcohol mixture and spread a thin layer onto the area to be gilded.
 Let it dry to the touch, then repeat the wetting twice more.
 This process softens the bole and assures proper contact will be made with the gold leaf.